MacBook Trackpad not working? 10 simple solution to fix it

 • Immediately press and hold the Command + R buttons simultaneously.

-• Apple logo appears on your screen, then release the keys.
+• The Apple logo appears on your screen, so release the keys.

-• The Apple Recovery Mode appears; head over to Disk Utility in it.
+• The Apple Recovery Mode appears; head over to Disk Utility.

 • Head over to the Erase option.